-Morphological changes between internal zoning and the margin outline as seen in grains from the 'zoned' class of uraninite (Macmillan et al., 2016) can result either from primary crystallization processes, during which rates and growth orientation change (e.g., in garnet; Allen and Buseck 1988), or from dynamic recrystallization in a broad range of geological environments (e.g., Urai et al., 1986;

-49 Steffen and Selverstone, 2006).
-The combined use of electron back-scatter diffraction (EBSD) and orientation contrast (OC) imaging to study microstructures within minerals can be applied to any 50 mineral at a range of scales (Prior et al., 1999).
-From EBSD and OC data it is possible to quantify 51 52 microstructures empirically and constrain dislocation slip systems, and this coupled with other microand nanoscale observations can lead to a more rigorous understanding of the formation of the observed 53 mineral textures.
-The presence of microstructures, boundaries and interfaces (i.e., slip systems, sub-54 grain boundaries) have been shown to be important in controlling alteration processes, and the 55 formation of micro- and meso-textures (Prior et al., 1999 and 2002).
-56
+Morphological changes between internal zoning and the margin outline as seen in grains from the zoned class of uraninite (Macmillan et al. 2016) can result either from primary crystallization processes, during which rates and growth orientation change, or from dynamic recrystallization in a broad range of geological environments (e.g., Urai et al. 1986).
+The combined use of electron backscatter diffraction (EBSD) and orientation contrast (OC) imaging to study microstructures within minerals can be applied to any mineral at a range of scales (Prior et al. 1999).
+From EBSD and OC data it is possible to quantify microstructures empirically and constrain dislocation slip systems.
+This, coupled with other micro- and nanoscale observations, can lead to a more rigorous understanding of the formation of the observed mineral textures.
+The presence of microstructures, boundaries, and interfaces (i.e., slip systems, sub-grain boundaries) have been shown to be important in controlling alteration processes, and the formation of micro- and meso-textures (Prior et al. 1999).

 The use of microstructural data from EBSD and OC imaging has been the subject of numerous studies to quantify the formation of various mineral textures.
-In zircon, microstructural features may form as a result of a combination of primary growth characteristics, degree of radiation damage, and recovery from crystal-plastic deformation, e.g., formation of dislocations, low-angle grain boundaries, and movement of slip systems (e.g., Reddy et al., 2006).
-In other minerals (e.g., garnet, spinel) there are strong crystallographic preferred orientations and these microstructural features are shown to be linked to slip systems, dislocation creep and recovery (Boyle et al., 1998; Prior et al., 2002).
+In zircon, microstructural features may form as a result of a combination of primary growth characteristics, degree of radiation damage, and recovery from crystal-plastic deformation, e.g., formation of dislocations, low-angle grain boundaries, and movement of slip systems (e.g., Reddy et al. 2007, and references therein).
+In other minerals (e.g., garnet, spinel) there are strong crystallographic preferred orientations and these microstructural features are shown to be linked to slip systems, dislocation creep, and recovery (Boyle et al. 1998).